Areeb04khan/brain.blueprints-autobot/CONTEXT.md

    - `ffmpeg`
 4. Installs Python packages from `requirements.txt`.
 5. Restores `progress.json` using `actions/cache`.
-6. Determines `POST_TYPE` from either manual workflow input or the cron trigger.
-7. Runs `python poster.py`.
+6. Runs `python poster.py`.
-8. Saves `progress.json` back to the cache.
+7. Saves `progress.json` back to the cache.

 The job has `timeout-minutes: 25` so external API problems cannot leave the workflow running indefinitely.